Skip to content

 This integration is experimental and we don't currently have integration tests for it.

-Developers can use locally hosted Langfuse tracing by applying the custom observe_wrapper decorator defined in packages/exchange/src/langfuse_wrapper.py to functions for automatic integration with Langfuse.
+Developers can use locally hosted Langfuse tracing by applying the custom observe_wrapper decorator defined in packages/exchange/src/exchange/observers to functions for automatic integration with Langfuse, and potentially other observability providers in the future.

 • Run just langfuse-server to start your local Langfuse server.
 It requires Docker.